mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 10 September 2025

-- The average temperature today is 13.7˚C,
+- The average temperature today is 14.31˚C,
-- With highs of 14.6˚C and lows of 13.15˚C,
+- With highs of 14.6˚C and lows of 14.18˚C,
-- It may feel like 13.37˚C with broken clouds
+- It may feel like 13.99˚C with scattered clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 86%
+- The pressure is 1003hPa and humidity is 84%
 - The sun will rise at 05:35 and set at 18:35

 <!-- weather_marker ends -->